lorenzobonaguro/cyCONDOR/README.md

 - Correct the FlowSOM - LB
 - Function for random subsetting
 - PC loadings and variance explained by PC - Charlotte has some code
+- Possibility to select the number of PC for clustering or DR or the features

 **Data Visualization**
 - Density Map